Search: 75 results

 Verse ConceptsExamples Of ConsecrationDrawing WaterPouring WaterBreaking Forthrisk

-And he said, Be it far from me, O LORD, that I should do this: is not this the blood of the men that went in jeopardy of their lives? therefore he would not drink it.
-These things did these three mighty men.
+And he said, Be it far from me, Jehovah, that I should do this thing! is it not the blood of the men that went at the risk of their lives?
+Therefore he would not drink it.
+These things did the three mighty men.

 Verse ConceptsPeople Consuming BloodRiskingrisk